 FAA Minority Serving Institutions Intern Program

 The Federal Aviation Administration (FAA) serves as the guiding force in ensuring air transport systems are safe, efficient and reliable worldwide.
-If you have an interest in the fields of aviation and aerospace, the FAA MSI Internship program could be a great fit for you.
+If you have an interest in the fields of aviation and aerospace, the FAA MSI Intern program could be a great fit for you.

 To be eligible to participate you must meet the following criteria: